StephanHoyer/mithril-isomorphic-example/README.md

 The app contains a basic REST-API based on `express`.
 It talks to the backend version of the `store`.
 The API of the backend and frontend `store` should be identical at any time.

-The API id bound to the base route `api/v1/`.
+The API is bound to the base route `api/v1/`.
 This can of cause be changed in the `server/web.js`.
-The routes of the models are related to the `types` of the models:
+The routes of the models are related to the `type`-property of the models:

 e.
 G. `/api/v1/user/123` fetches and returns the user with `id = 123`.

 ## store

 The server version of `store` has the same API as the client version.
 However, it requires resources to fetch from.
 These are defined in the `/server/resources.js`.
 Currently there is only one resource defined.
 For this resource currently only the `get-by-id` is defined.
+The resources should be an object where the keys refert to the appropriate `model.type`-property.

 In a real application you should add your ORM/ODM in this place.
 As you might spot the store requires promises in order to work.

 # conclusion